 Publishing listings to third party portal aggregators, such as XML2U

 or 1001portales (no longer supported) allows you the flexibility of marketing your listings to over 200 portals supported worldwide.
-These companies serve as an aggregator where Propertybase can, in the background, send an XML feed to them where they then convert it to a compatible format with the real estate portals you are subscribed to.
+These companies serve as feed aggregators picking up a generic Propertybase XML feed which they then convert to a compatible format for the destination real estate portals you are subscribed to.

-XML2U are a subscription based company, which charge a minimal fees for their services.
-Before signing up, make sure to have your listings prepared in Propertybase so that you can speed the publishing process.
+XML2U offer a subscription based solution for which they charge a minimal fee for their services.
+Before signing up, make sure to have your listings prepared and published to an XML feed in Propertybase so that you can speed the publishing process (feed creation and publishing steps below).

 First step is to create a Portal record to ensure that Propertybase knows what type of feed it will create.
 To do this go